fabriciopirini/clojure-rest-api/README.md

 **Parameters**

 - `"simulation-id":number` id of simulation
-- `"col":number` position of element on x-axis
+- `"col":number` collumn to be accessed
-- `"row":number` position of element on y-axis
+- `"row":number` row to be accessed

 **Response**